 VA loan assumption when the veteran passes away

-The most common situation is when a veteran parent passes away and leaves their property to their child.
+The most common situation is when a veteran parent passes and leaves their property to their child.

 VA loan assumption while the veteran is alive